 The Redox Platform API is a RESTful JSON utility that allows you to automate your monitoring and configuration workflows.
-Currently, the Platform API allows you to programmatically export log data.
+Currently, the Platform API allows you to programmatically export log data or create traffic alert rules.
 Eventually, we plan to allow you to perform other actions within the Redox dashboard via Platform API as an alternative.

 The Platform API is meant to be used by back-end servers accessing Platform API resources and FHIR® endpoints.
 It also allows you to use record locator service.